Nick-Sullivan/death-dice/README.md

 - german mode
 - show result for shower/finish drink before round ends
 - steal with single dice
-- if last player leaves
+- calculate win if last player leaves
+- order gamestate by join datetime
+(maybe) change hash keys so we can ConsistentRead the queries

+# Consistency

+TODO FILL THIS IN